Jonathan-Sutjandra/Hello-World-2025-Hackathon/README.md

 INSTEAD, SHOULD LOOK SOMETHING LIKE THIS -> 2025-09-21T14:49:34Z INF |  https://jennifer-debug-order-verified.trycloudflare.com

+The first four words before the "trycloudflare.com" are randomly generated and will change every time you run python app3.py

 Use your phone or computer to visit the URL and capture/upload an image.